sahelsb/made/project/data-report.md

 #### 4.&nbsp;&nbsp;  Result and Limitations

+#### 4.1 Output

-The output data of the pipeline is stored in a SQLite database.
-We chose SQLite as the output format due to its simplicity, portability, and compatibility with Python.
+The output data of the pipeline is stored as two tables in a SQLite database.
 Storing the data in a relational database facilitates efficient data retrieval and manipulation for subsequent analysis.

+#### 4.2 Limitations

--The temperature dataset covers the years from 1960 to 2022, while the WHO air quality dataset only spans from 2013 to 2022.
-This inconsistency in the range of years may pose challenges in interpreting trends and limit the comprehensiveness of the analysis.
+-Temporal Inconsistency: While the temperature dataset offers a long-term perspective, the air quality data is limited to recent years.
+The differing ranges of years between the two datasets may pose challenges in interpreting trends and limit the comprehensiveness of the analysis.

--While the data sources are reputable, the accuracy of measurements and reporting may vary between countries and over time.
-It's essential to acknowledge potential inaccuracies and limitations when comparing between different countires.
+-Data Accuracy and Reporting: Despite the reputability of the data sources, the accuracy of measurements and reporting can vary between countries and over time.
+These potential inaccuracies and variations must be acknowledged when comparing data between different countries and periods.